2024 Greater Manchester mayoral election: Background

 The mayor of Greater Manchester serves as the directly elected leader of the Greater Manchester Combined Authority.
 The mayor has power over an investment directly to the combined authority from the government of £30 million a year for 30 years from 2017.
 The post of mayor also incorporates that of police and crime commissioner of the Greater Manchester Police.
 In addition to these functions, the mayor has authority over strategic housing planning, transport, adult education and skills, social care, and other matters.

 The first election for the position was held in 2017.
 The Labour candidate Andy Burnham was elected as the inaugural mayor; he was successful in his bid for re-election in 2021 with 67% of the vote in the first round.

 As mayor, Burnham introduced the Bee Network, a transport network involving franchising all buses in Greater Manchester, with pricing capped and integrated with trams and plans to include local trains.

 He also developed a "Greater Manchester Good Landlord Charter", with plans to let tenants request council inspections and more funding for enforcement.

 Electoral system

-This election was the first in Manchester to use first-past-the-post to elect the mayor, as a result of the changes made by the Elections Act 2022; previous elections in 2017 and 2021 had used the supplementary vote system.
+This election was the only one in Manchester to use first-past-the-post to elect the mayor, as a result of the changes made by the Elections Act 2022; previous elections in 2017 and 2021 had used the supplementary vote system.
 Voters were able to vote for a single candidate, with the candidate receiving the most votes being elected mayor.
+The subsequent by-election in 2026 reverted to the supplementary vote system as a result of the English Devolution and Community Empowerment Act 2026.

 All registered electors living in Greater Manchester aged 18 or over on 2 May 2024 were entitled to vote in the mayoral election.
-Those who were temporarily away from Greater Manchester (for example, away working, on holiday, in student accommodation or in hospital) were also be entitled to vote in the mayoral election.
+Those who were temporarily away from Greater Manchester (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote in the mayoral election.
 The deadline to register to vote in the election was Tuesday 16 April 2024.